mikeczech/mikeczech/README.md

 Hello!
 I'm a machine learning engineer and data scientist from Hamburg.
-Diving deep into data, crafting machine learning models, and bringing real-world applications to life is what I love.
-Always eager to learn and share!

 ## Short CV

 * Senior AI Engineer at MOIA (Apr 2026 - Present).